Ballett am Rhein

 BALLETT AM RHEIN DÜSSELDORF DUISBURG

-Newly formed in 2009 as Ballett am Rhein Düsseldorf Duisburg by its freshly appointed director and chief choreographer Martin Schläpfer, the ballet company of Deutsche Oper am Rhein numbers among the very best.
-After the ensemble already received the top nomination in a readers’ survey of the magazine “Deutsche Bühne” in 2010, the international critics’ poll of the magazine “tanz” cited Martin Schläpfer as “Choreographer of the Year for 2010” and Ballett am Rhein as “Best Company of the Year 2013”, “because here” (thus Manuel Brug) “meticulous dancing is coupled with wise choice of repertoire, basking in a strongly individual creative spirit in the person of Martin Schläpfer”.
+The Ballett am Rhein was reestablished by its director and chief choreographer Martin Schläpfer in 2009 and is now regarded as one of the leading companies. “tanz” magazine voted Martin Schläpfer “Choreographer of the Year” in 2010 and the Ballett am Rhein “Best Company of the Year” in both 2013 and 2014, “because here meticulous dancing is coupled with wise choice of repertoire, basking in a strongly individual creative spirit in the person of Martin Schläpfer” (Manuel Brug).

-To the great satisfaction of Press and public alike, Martin Schläpfer has developed for his company, which had previously been directed by Erich Walter, Paolo Bortoluzzi, Heinz Spoerli and Youri Vàmos, a new approach to repertoire which, mainly in multiple bills, presents important masterpieces of the 20th century by choreographers such as George Balanchine, Kurt Jooss, Antony Tudor, Frederick Ashton, Jerome Robbins, Merce Cunningham, Hans van Manen, Twyla Tharp, Mats Ek, Jiří Kylián, Nils Christe or Paul Lightfoot and Sol León side by side with choreographies of his own, and also works by a younger artistic generation including Teresa Rotemberg, Regina van Berkel, Amanda Miller, Uri Ivgi and Johan Greben, Antoine Jully and Martin Chaix which give decided prominence to the category of contemporary dance.
-In his own choreographic work Martin Schläpfer, in search of a “ballet art for the 21st century”, repeatedly refers to the forms of abstract neoclassicism, however pursuing their line in a personal manner of his own for our day.
+To the great satisfaction of Press and public alike, Martin Schläpfer has developed for his company, which had previously been directed by Erich Walter, Paolo Bortoluzzi, Heinz Spoerli and Youri Vàmos, a new approach to repertoire which, mainly in multiple bills, presents important masterpieces of the 20th century by choreographers such as George Balanchine, Kurt Jooss, Antony Tudor, Frederick Ashton, Jerome Robbins, Merce Cunningham, Hans van Manen, Twyla Tharp, Mats Ek, Jiří Kylián, Nils Christe, Amanda Miller or Paul Lightfoot and Sol León side by side with choreographies of his own, and also works by a younger artistic generation including Regina van Berkel, Martin Chaix, Marco Goecke, Uri Ivgi and Johan Greben, Young Soon Hue and Antoine Jully which give decided prominence to the category of contemporary dance.
+In his own choreographic work Martin Schläpfer is in search of a “ballet art for the 21st century”.

-Two high-carat ensembles, the Düsseldorf Symphonic and the Duisburg Philharmonic Orchestra, are at the disposal of Ballett am Rhein for musical interpretation, in which they are assisted in single projects by instrumental and vocal soloists or by the chorus of the Deutsche Oper am Rhein.
-In the 2013/14 season for the full-length world premiere “DEEP FIELD” (b.20) to a score from Adriana Hölszky a collaboration takes place for the first time with the radio chorus of West German Radio (WDR) in Cologne.
-With music director Axel Kober and the conductors Christoph Altstaedt and Wen-Pin Chien Martin Schläpfer was able to obtain for his ballet evenings particularly notable musical personalities from the resources of Deutsche Oper am Rhein as his partners as well as guest conductors like Jochem Hochstenbach and Marc Piollet in 2014/15.
+At its home stages in Düsseldorf and Duisburg two high-carat ensembles, the Düsseldorf Symphonic and the Duisburg Philharmonic Orchestra, are at the disposal of Ballett am Rhein for musical interpretation, in which they are assisted in single projects by instrumental and vocal soloists or by the chorus of the Deutsche Oper am Rhein.
+In the 2013/14 season for world premiere “DEEP FIELD” to a score by Adriana Hölszky collaboration took place for the first time with the renowned radio chorus of West German Radio (WDR) in Cologne.
+With music director Axel Kober and conductor Wen-Pin Chien Martin Schläpfer was able to obtain for his ballet evenings particularly notable musical personalities from the resources of Deutsche Oper am Rhein as his partners as well as guest conductors like Jochem Hochstenbach and Marc Piollet in 2014/15.